usds/html-prototype/README.md

 All form fields in the prototype are handled by Jekyll includes.
 Here are includes for the following types of inputs and the parameters they accept.
 Note: not all possible options have been built out, and only the needs of this specific prototype were addressed.

+All form fields are required to be filled out unless the optional parameter is passed into the include.

 #### Text (with a param, could be modified to be any basic text input)

 If fields are not indicated as required, they do not need to be included.